PM refuses extra help on energy, amid warnings of £1,000 spike due to Ukraine war

 At prime minister’s questions in the House of Commons, Starmer called for “urgent” help for households and an expansion of nuclear and renewable power, funded by a windfall tax on oil companies.

+But the PM dismissed Starmer’s plea, accusing the Labour leader of being “absolutely out of his mind”.

-But the PM mocked him for reversing Labour’s previous opposition to nuclear, and warned that additional taxes on oil giants - which have earned bumper profits as prices spiral upwards - would simply be passed on to consumers.
+He mocked Starmer for reversing Labour’s previous opposition to nuclear, and warned that additional taxes on oil giants - which have earned bumper profits as prices spiral upwards - would simply be passed on to consumers.

 “Protecting energy profits, not working people,” responded the Labour leader.
 “Doesn’t that say it all?